-This manual provides installation, operation, and maintenance information for Daikin centrifugal chillers with the MicroTech® controller.
+This manual provides installation, operation, and maintenance information for Daikin Applied centrifugal chillers with the MicroTech® II controller.

-NOTE: Installation and maintenance are to be performed only by qualified personnel who are familiar with local codes and regulations, and experienced with this type of equipment.
+NOTE: Installation and maintenance are to be performed only by licensed, if required by local codes and regulations, or qualified personnel who are familiar with local codes and regulations and are experienced with this type of equipment.